-But interestingly, it’s the part about hearing the diagnosis that may actually be the most traumatic for us, regardless of the severity of our heart damage or required medical intervention.
+But interestingly – no matter the body part involved – it’s the part about hearing the diagnosis that may actually be the most traumatic for us, regardless of the severity of our required medical intervention.

-When I was admitted to the Emergency Department because of a heart attack, the cardiologist on call told me:
+When I was admitted with a heart attack to the Emergency Department (after being misdiagnosed and sent home from that same hospital two weeks earlier), the cardiologist on call told me:

 “I can tell from your T-waves and your other cardiac test results that you have significant heart disease.”